sanjayrawat1/bookshop/quote-function/README.md

 | ce-specversion:1.0 | The CloudEvents specification version |
 | ce-type:quote      | The type of event (domain-specific)   |
 | ce-id:394          | The ID of the event                   |

+#### Deploying serverless applications on the cloud
+Applications using Spring Cloud Function can be deployed in a few different ways.
+You can package them as JAR artifacts or container images and deploy them on servers or container runtimes like Docker or Kubernetes, respectively.
+When Spring Native is included, you also have the option to compile them to native images and run them on servers or container runtimes.
+Instant startup time and reduced memory consumption, you can also seamlessly deploy such applications on serverless platforms.

+Spring Cloud Function also supports deploying applications on vendor-specific FaaS platforms like AWS Lambda, Azure Functions, and Google Cloud Functions.
+Once you choose a platform, you can add the related adapter provided by the framework to accomplish the integration.

+When you use one of those adapters, you must choose which function to integrate with the platform.
+If there's only one function registered as a bean, that's the one used.
+If there are more (like in Quote Function), you need to use the **spring.cloud.function.definition** property to declare which function the FaaS platform will manage.